Bazaruto Archipelago Mozambique Travel Guide

 Limited availability instead of generally recommended for tourists due to road conditions.

-No public sharing programs.
-Some guesthouses/lodges offer cycles for exploring immediate surroundings.
+No mass sharing programs.
+Some guesthouses/lodges offer bicycles for exploring immediate surroundings.

 Tuk-tuks for local transport in Vilanculos.
 Traditional dhows for island hopping and marine park experiences.

-Walking and cycling offer intimate ways to experience the natural charm of the Bazaruto Archipelago and the local charm of Vilanculos.
+Walking and cycling offer intimate ways to experience the natural beauty of the Bazaruto Archipelago and the local charm of Vilanculos.

-Driving occurs on the left side of the road.
+Driving occurs on the left-hand side of the road.
 Seatbelt use is compulsory.

 Vary greatly; main roads can have potholes, rural roads are often sandy.
 A 4x4 vehicle is frequently necessary.